-While it’s fun to visit an Akron-area pond and throw bread to the ducks and geese, people who do so are actually not helping these wild animals.
-We often think that handfeeding wild animals is a harmless way to interact with wildlife, but unfortunately providing human food can cause unforeseen harm and lead to potentially dangerous learned behaviors.
+We have all visited a local Akron-area pond and thrown bread to the ducks and geese.
+Most people think they are helping but they actually not helping these wild animals.
+Most people think that handfeeding wild animals is a harmless and fun way to interact with wildlife.
+Unfortunately this is not true, feeding Ohio wildlife human food can cause unforeseen harm to them.
+It can even lead to potentially dangerous learned behaviors.

-- Wild animals can carry diseases and parasites, some of which are transmissible to people or pets.
-Some diseases, like rabies, can cause serious health problems if someone were to be bitten by a sick animal.
+- Ohio wildlife can carry diseases and parasites that can be transmissible to people or your household pets.
+Diseases like rabies can cause very serious health problems if you or your pet are bitten by wildlife stricken with this disease.

-- Hand feeding wildlife (such as ducks, geese, raccoons, deer, etc.) can cause them to lose their fear of people, and even expect food from humans and become aggressive.
-Adult wildlife also teach their behavior to their offspring, and young animals may not develop the basic skills to find sustenance on their own.
+- Hand feeding Ohio wildlife (such as ducks, geese, raccoons, deer, etc.) teaches them to not fear people and expect food from them.
+If they don’t get it, they can become aggressive.
+Next, the adult Ohio wildlife will teach this behavior to their offspring.
+Once humans stop feeding the offspring, they don’t know how to be wild and find sustenance on their own.

-- Feeding wildlife can also unnaturally gather them to one location, which then causes diseases and parasites to spread more quickly, as well as concentrates waste material.
+- Feeding Ohio wildlife can attract a lot of animals in one location that can then causes diseases and parasites to spread more quickly, as well as concentrates waste material.

 Learn more about what you should and should not do to help keep wild animals happy and healthy at wildohio.gov/staywild